 - What patterns do you notice in these answers?

 Get Music Lessons

-Learn how to control your voice and your instrument so you can get the sounds in your head out into the world.
-Even if you aren’t planning on becoming a performer, you need to be able to show others what you want your songs to sound like.
-Understanding how to sing and play an instrument will unleash songwriting possibilities.
+Learn to control your voice and your instrument so you can get the sound in your head out into the world.
+Even if you aren’t planning to become a performer, you need to be able to sing comfortably to show others what you want your songs to sound like.
+Understanding singing and playing unleashes songwriting possibilities.

-- Do you know any songwriters at your level, either in person or through social media?
-Somebody you could co-write a song with?
+Do you know other songwriters at your level, either in person or through social media?
+Somebody you could co-write with?

-- Find a local songwriter’s group… search for “songwriter group + <your city/town>” and go there… meet other songwriters and learn from them!
+Find a local songwriter’s group… search for “songwriter group + <your city / town> and go there… meet other songwriters and learn from and with them.